nephio-project/docs/content/en/docs/porch/user-guides/git-authentication-config.md

      Content-Type: application/json
 ```

-where *bmVwaGlvOnNlY3JldA==* is base64 encoded in the format *username:password* and after base64 decoding becomes *nephio:secret* and for simple personal access token login the password section can be substituted for the PAT token.
+where *bmVwaGlvOnNlY3JldA==* is base64 encoded in the format *username:password* and after base64 decoding becomes *nephio:secret*.
+For simple personal access token login, the password section can be substituted with the PAT token.

 ### Bearer Token Authentication